OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Test.md

 If correctors have been defined for the test in the learning resource via the correction workflow of the learning resource, an overview of the correctors and further information appears here.
 Changes can be made via a link to the learning resource of the test.

-### Tab "Email Confirmation" (:octicons-tag-24: Release 17.2.)
+### Tab "E-mail Confirmation" (:octicons-tag-24: Release 17.2.)

-Activate the Email confirmation if you want to confirm the submission of the test by email.
+Activate the e-mail confirmation if you want to confirm the submission of the test by email.
 You can use different variables like name or score in the mail text.
 A copy of the mail can also be sent to the course owners, responsible coaches or external mail addresses.

 For the mail text you can use the template and a preset subject with the title of the test course module in the subject.
 Alternatively, the template and the subject can also be changed.
 In this case, select "Template" -> "Custom Text" to edit or completely change the mailing text.